kngreer1/Portfolio/README.md

 The class projects all have similar functionality.
 You can select from a list of categories and then see the products in that category.
 You can then select a product and see the details for that product.

-If you'd like to see my app on your phone download the free <a href="http://view.ionic.io/">Ionic View</a> app.
+If you'd like to see my app on your phone download the free Legacy <a href="http://view.ionic.io/">Ionic View</a> app.
 Then go to "Preview Shared App" and enter the code next to the Ionic apps in the list above.

 <h2>Contact Information</h2>